 Step 6.
 Pay the MRV Fee

-On the day of your interview, please pay the following nonrefundable visa application fees: $ 160 for B-1 (Business) and B-2 (Tourism & Visit) nonimmigrant visas; $ 190 for H, L, O, P, Q, and R visas; and $ 270 for E visas.
+On the day of your interview, please pay the following nonrefundable visa application fees: $185 for B-1 (Business) and B-2 (Tourism & Visit) nonimmigrant visas; $205 for H, L, O, P, Q, and R visas; and $ 315 for E visas.
 PAYABLE IN CASH ONLY, either in ISK or U.S. dollars.
-Credit cards and debit cards are NOT accepted for this fee.
-Please note that this application fee is non-refundable and will not be returned
+Credit cards, debit cards, and smartphone payments are NOT accepted for this fee.
+Please note that this is an application fee and is non-refundable.

 - L visa fraud prevention and detection fee – for visa applicant included in L blanket petition (principal applicant only): $500.00.
 PAYABLE IN CASH ONLY, either in ISK or U.S. dollars.